Professional Master of Education (Post Primary Education)

 General Entry Requirements

-Applicants will normally hold at least a primary degree that complies with the Teaching Council's Curricular Subject Requirements for at least one subject from the second-level school's curriculum.
+Applicants will normally hold at least a primary honours degree (NFQ Level 8) that complies with the Teaching Council's Curricular Subject Requirements for at least one subject from the second-level school's curriculum.

 In addition you must have the following.